-It is easiest to add annotations if you know the code or the code contains documentation; you will find that you spend most of your time understanding the code, and very little time actually writing annotations or running the checker.
+It is easiest to add annotations if you know the code or the code contains documentation.
+While adding annotations, you will spend most of your time understanding the code, and very little time actually writing annotations or running the checker.

 When annotating, be systematic; we recommend annotating an entire class at a time (not just some of the methods) so that you don't lose track of your work or redo work.
 For example, working class-by-class avoids confusion about whether an unannotated type means you determined that the default is desirable, or it means you didn't yet examine that type.
-You may find it helpful to start annotating the leaves of the call tree - that is, start with methods/classes/packages that have few dependencies on other code or, equivalently, start with code that a lot of your other code depends on.
-For example, within a package annotate supertypes before you annotated classes that extend or implement them.
+Start annotating classes at the leaves of the call tree - that is, start with classes/packages that have few dependencies on other code.
+Annotate supertypes before you annotated classes that extend or implement them.
 The reason for this rule is that it is easiest to annotate a class if the code it depends on has already been annotated.

 Don't overuse pluggable type-checking.
-If the regular Java type system can verify a property using Java subclasses, then that is a better choice than pluggable type-checking (see Section 35.1.2).
+If the regular Java type system can verify a property using Java subclasses, then that is a better choice than pluggable type-checking (see Section 37.1.2).